 STEP members are required to maintain a record of their CPD.
-This can be through an employer’s Learning & Development system, another professional body’s form or through using either a STEP CPD Record or the STEP CPD Planner
+This can be through an employer’s Learning and Development system, another professional body’s form or through using either a STEP CPD Record or the STEP CPD Planner.

 What do you need to do?

-The STEP CPD scheme requires you to take 4 steps:
+The STEP CPD scheme requires you to take four steps: